History of Odisha: Eastern Ganga dynasty

 The capital was again shifted to Kataka by Anantavarman Chodaganga in 1135.
 He is said to have started building the Puri Jagannath temple.
 The temple was later completed by his successor Anangabhima Deva III.
 Narasingha Deva I is known to have built the Konark temple.

 In 1187, Nissanka Malla who ascended to the throne in Sri Lanka claimed to have descended from Kalinga.
-He may have born in 1157 in the capital of Kalinga, Sinhapura (modern day Srikakulam, now in Andhra Pradesh).
+He may have been born in 1157 in the capital of Kalinga, Sinhapura (modern day Srikakulam, now in Andhra Pradesh).
 In 1215, an invader from Kalinga, called Kalinga Magha landed in Sri Lanka and had an oppressive reign of 21 years.

 By the early 12th century, Kalinga had been conquered by Kulothunga Chola I and his general Karunakara Tondaiman.
 The literary work called Kalingathu Parani, is written in praise of the invasion.

 According to the text Tabaqat-i Nasiri, the ruler of Jajnagar (Kalinga) began to harass the Lukhnauti (Bengal) ruler in 1243.
 Tughral Tughan Khan the governor of Bengal advanced against Jajnagar in March 1244.
-They armies encountered after a month at the frontier fort of Katashin and the Kalingan army retreated after taking losses.
+The armies encountered after a month at the frontier fort of Katashin and the Kalingan army retreated after taking losses.
 Later, when the army of Khan was having lunch, the Kalingan army flanked them and attacked.
 The defeated army of Khan then retreated.